Jorge Soler Preview, Player Props: Marlins vs. Nationals

 Jorge Soler At The Plate

-- Among the qualifying hitters in baseball, he ranks 120th in batting average, 87th in on-base percentage, and 21st in slugging.
+- Among the qualified batters in MLB play, he ranks 119th in batting average, 87th in on-base percentage, and 21st in slugging.

-- Soler has an RBI in 41 of 122 games this year, with multiple RBI in 19 of them.
-He has also driven in three or more of his team's runs in five contests.
+- Soler has had at least one RBI in 34.1% of his games this year (42 of 123), with two or more RBI 19 times (15.4%).
+He has also accounted for three or more of his team's runs in five contests.

+- In 53 of 123 games this year, he has scored, and 13 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.